-Students who complete the Diplomacy and Conflict Resolution track will be able to:
+Students who complete the Diplomacy and Conflict Resolution field concentration will be able to:

-1. Demonstrate knowledge of diplomacy and conflict resolution theory, including bilateral and multilateral diplomacy, preventive diplomacy, coercive diplomacy, and non-state diplomatic practice (NGOs, corporations, armed groups, etc) including 'track two' diplomacy, conflict management, prevention and resolution.

-2. Relate knowledge of contemporary diplomatic practices to key international issues.

-3. Apply major theories (Western and non-Western) in conflict management, prevention, and resolution.

-4. Analyze policy and strategy debates and issues related to defense, development, and diplomacy in post-conflict reconstruction.

-5. Construct diplomacy and conflict resolution explanations, theories of causation, and strategies for postwar rebuilding, development, and reconciliations.

-6. Write a research paper that asks a significant diplomatic or conflict resolution question.

-7. Give an oral presentation that shows an understanding of diplomatic and conflict management practices in relations to key international issues.
+- Demonstrate knowledge of diplomacy and conflict resolution theory, including bilateral and multilateral diplomacy, preventive diplomacy, coercive diplomacy, and non-state diplomatic practice (NGOs, corporations, armed groups, etc.) including track two diplomacy, conflict management, prevention, and resolution. - 2.
+Relate knowledge of contemporary diplomatic practices to key international issues. - Apply major theories (Western and non-Western) in conflict management, prevention, and resolution. - 4.
+Analyze policy and strategy debates and issues related to defense, development, and diplomacy in post-conflict reconstruction. - 5.
+Construct diplomacy and conflict resolution explanations, theories of causation, and strategies for postwar rebuilding, development, and reconciliations. - 6.
+Write a research paper that asks a significant diplomatic or conflict resolution question. - 7.
+Give an oral presentation that shows an understanding of diplomatic and conflict management practices in relations to key international issues.

-AMST 409 American Foreign Policy Since World War II (3) IR 307 International Relations of Arab States (3) [S] IR 345 Conflict Resolution (3) [S] IR 386 Perspectives on US Foreign Policy in the Middle East (3) [S] PLSC 321 Islamic Political Philosophy (3) [S] PLSC 322 Western Political Theory (3) [S] PLSC 327 Comparative Ethnicity, Identity, and Ethnic Conflict (3) [S]